Resilient superconducting-element design with genetic algorithms: Automatized circuit quantization

 These operators satisfies the canonical commutation relation $[\hat{N}_{\ell},\exp(\pm i\hat{\varphi}_{\ell'})]=\delta_{\ell,\ell'}\exp(\pm i\hat{\varphi}_{\ell})$.
 The quantum circuit Hamiltonian reads

-We extend the analysis to a one-dimensional array of $N$ single-loop capacitive connected to each other, see Fig. \ref{fig:fig2}, described through the Hamiltonian
+Therefore, these two examples demonstrate the relevance of circuit topology in the representation of the circuit operator, leading to different energy spectra and selection rules.
+In this context, since the relevant condition in our cost functions relies on having an anharmonic energy spectrum, we can pre-process the possible topologies by discarding all circuit topologies that contain only capacitors and inductors, as their energy spectra are harmonic.
+We extend the automatized quantization procedure to one-dimensional array of $N$ single-loop capacitive connected to each other [see Fig. \ref{fig:fig2}] described through the Hamiltonian

 where $\mathcal{H}^{k}$ is the single-loop Hamiltonian in Eq. (\ref{Hamiltonian_closed}) for each loop.
 Furthermore, each site is coupled with a capacitor with strength $E_{C_{c}}=e^2/C_{c}$, where $C_{c}$ is the coupling capacitance.
 Moreover, $\hat{N}_{k}$ and $\hat{N}_{k+1}$ corresponds to the charge operators of the $k$th and $(k+1)$th single-loop boxes.
-The exact diagonalization of Hamiltonian~(\ref{Eqn16}) is a difficult task, even for small-size one-dimensional arrays.
-The dimension of the Hilbert space exponentially scales with both the number of sites and the number of degrees of freedom of each single loop circuit.
-Algorithm~\ref{CQ} shows the automatized circuit quantization subroutine.